Getting to Know Your Neighborhood: Central Square

 757 Massachusetts Ave.

 Across the street from the main post office and Cambridge City Hall, 1369 Coffee House was serving the square’s caffeine addicts long before Starbucks opened down the street.
-This charming coffee shop prides itself on its specialty recipes, including a homemade chai tea blend and a frozen mocha slide—a blended drink made with cold-brewed coffee, milk, cream, and chocolate.
-There are numerous varieties of coffee and fine loose-leaf teas from around the world and several varieties of coffee beans for brewing at home.
-It recently added a local delivery service for 64 oz. “growlers” of cold-brewed coffee, tea, and more on Tuesdays and Fridays.
-Homemade muffins and cookies are baked fresh each morning, and local bakers provide scones, croissants, and cakes.
-Lunch fare consists of homemade soups, salads, sandwiches, and quiche.
+This charming coffee shop prides itself on its specialty recipes, including a homemade chai tea blend.
+There are numerous varieties of coffee and fine loose-leaf teas from around the world, and several varieties of coffee beans for brewing at home.
+Be sure to try the lavender or cardamom lattes.
+Homemade muffins and cookies are baked fresh each morning, and local bakers provide scones, croissants, and cookies.
+Lunch fare consists of homemade sandwiches.

 Life Alive